Lack of appetite, loss of appetite

 For example, the stress response causes the stomach to stop breaking down food.
 The stress response also causes the digestive system to become suppressed and the elimination tract to become accelerated.
 All three of these actions help us when we're in real danger, but can cause problems if the body experiences to frequent stress responses.

-This is why when the body is under sustained stress and/or anxiety, many people experience stomach and digestive problems, including having a lack of appetite.
+This is why when the body is chronically stressed, such as from overly apprehensive behavior, many people experience stomach and digestive problems, including having a lack of appetite.

 How to get rid of a lack of appetite?